 Talking about cybersecurity measures by IT giants, Google has partnered with Palo Alto Networks and McAfee to the security of Google Cloud, its computing services platform.
 Even BlackBerry is quite concerned about security threats, as it plans to collaborate with the government to offer better security.
 In 2019, the company had already acquired Cylance, a threat prediction, and prevention firm.

 In the last few years, the world was curious to know about the latest developments from the realm of autonomous vehicles.
 Various companies like Tesla and General Motors have invested millions, but fruitful results are yet to come.
 In 2020, the advent of autonomous things like autonomous robots, AI-powered drones, and an AI-based IoT is expected.
 The machines will interact with each other to complete a particular task with minimum intervention from humans.

 5. Personalized and predictive medicine

 By using genetic traits and biomarkers, it will be possible to offer therapy that is ideal for an individual.
 Predictive medicine, on the other hand, is the use of data and a patient’s history to determine the possibilities of diseases in the future.
 This gives healthcare professionals a chance to offer proactive treatment to minimize the impact.
-Companies like Predictive Oncology is already relying on Artificial Intelligence (AI) and data to offer personalized cancer therapy to patients suffering from tumors.
+Companies like Predictive Oncology is already relying on Artificial Intelligence (AI) and data to offer personalized cancer therapy to patients suffering from tumours.

 A team of researchers from Penn Medicine has recently used the combination of MRI and radionics to predict the recurrence of breast cancer.
 Such new developments and testing of novel therapies by pharma companies reflect a promising future of this domain.